On the moments of the variance-gamma distribution: Introduction

 The variance-gamma (VG) distribution with parameters $\nu > -1/2$, $0\leq|\beta|<\alpha$, $\mu \in \mathbb{R}$, which we denote by $\mathrm{VG}(\nu,\alpha,\beta,\mu)$, has probability density function (PDF)

 where

 is the normalising constant and $K_\nu(x)$ is a modified Bessel function of the second kind (defined in Appendix \ref{appa}).
-Other parametrisations are given in \cite{gaunt vg}, \cite{mcc98}, and the book \cite{kkp01}, in which they use the name generalized Laplace distribution.
+Other parametrisations are given in \cite{gaunt vg}, \cite{mcc98}, and Section 4.1 of the book \cite{kkp01}, in which they use the name generalized Laplace distribution; these parametrisations are collected in a recent review \cite{vgsurvey} of the VG distribution.
 Alternative names include the McKay Type II distribution \cite{ha04} and Bessel function distribution \cite{m32}.
 The VG distribution is widely used in financial modelling \cite{mcc98,madan}, and has received recent interest as a natural limit distribution in probability theory (see, for example, \cite{aet21,gaunt vg}).
-Further distributional properties and application areas are given in \cite{kkp01}.
+Further distributional properties and application areas are given in \cite{vgsurvey,kkp01}.
 Henceforth, we set $\mu=0$.

 The semi-heavy tails of the VG distribution make it suitable for financial modelling, and it is well-known that moments of all order exist.
 Lower order moments are readily obtained via the moment generating function; see \cite{mcc98} for the first four central moments.
 Moreover, a simple formula for the absolute moments of general order is available when $\beta=0$.
 For $Y\sim\mathrm{VG}(\nu,\alpha,0,0)$,